Table of Contents

 As you can see in the photo I took above of the Big Dipper, using a DSLR camera and 50mm lens enables wide-field shots of constellations, including landscapes.
 The result can be quite stunning!

-The best focal length for deep space astrophotography, especially deep sky objects is between 800mm and 1200mm.
+The best telescope focal length for deep space astrophotography, especially for deep sky objects is between 800mm and 1200mm.
 This range allows you to capture detail within the object while still including enough background sky to provide context.
 Ultimately, however, the ideal focal length depends on which object you are observing or photographing.

 For instance, when observing large objects like the Andromeda Galaxy or Pleiades Cluster, a shorter focal length, such as 500 mm, may be ideal to capture all of them.
 I would even say, from my experience, that 300–400 mm would frame it even better.
 When I tried to image the galaxy with my telescope, most of the galaxy was out of the frame, and this doesn’t do the object justice!

-On the other hand, when observing smaller nebulae and planets, using a longer lens like 1500mm will allow you to get more detail.
+On the other hand, when observing smaller nebulae and planets, using a longer astrophotography lens like 1500mm will allow you to get more detail.
 The Ring Nebula is one example where a longer focal length would be appropriate.
 With my setup of 650mm focal length, it is just so very small.
 Zooming in is not a good solution because that reveals a lack of clarity and resolution when the image is magnified.

 In my astrophotography setup, my telescope and camera combination have an approximately 650mm focal length, which is pretty good for most of the targets I have tried to image.
 It was not possible to capture some targets in one go, so I did several panels using a technique called mosaic.
 I found this was a good technique for the Christmas Tree Nebula and the California Nebula, for example, because the 650mm focal length was too much to get the whole of the nebula into one frame.